Interviewed by Katharine Eliska Kimbriel

 5) Why writing to communicate your vision, and not art, drama, etc?

 A.) Well, because words are my medium, and one which I use best.
-I can’t draw, not really—I have the image in my head, but it doesn’t get communicated through an actual visual imprint—I can paint with words and make a reader see vividly something that I am describing but I wouldn’t be able to stick two lines together to convey that idea in terms of a picture.
+I can’t draw, not really.
+I can paint with words and make a reader see vividly something that I am describing but I wouldn’t be able to stick two lines together to convey that idea in terms of a picture (although I do sometimes attempt to illustrate my own stuff.
+Or have enough of a visual idea to provide it as a guide and inspiration to a true artist like James Artimus Owen who created the fabulous cover of “Fractured Fairy Tales.”

 As for drama, I’ve done some community theater (as actor and as director) and I’ve LOVED it.
 I’d do that again if given the chance.
-This after all is the living interpretation of those beloved words of mine—it’s seeing them come to life in the eyes and the expressions and the gestures and the voices of actual people, seeing those words walk and talk.
-But in the end drama is interpretation, the words HAVE to come before the interpretation, and I’m already at the words.
+In the end drama is interpretation, the words HAVE to come before the interpretation, and I’m already at the words.
 So drama, while fun and interesting, is not the real game for me.
 The real game is writing the words on which the interpretation is based.
 And so here I am, back at the keyboard.

-6) In your latest book, AbductiCon, you jumped to not only science fiction but added in a healthy dose of humor.
+6) In your novel “AbductiCon”, you jumped to not only science fiction but added in a healthy dose of humor.
 What prompted you to tell this tale now?
+And what of “serious” science fiction?

 In the end this is a book which turned out to be my love letter to that world, and conveys my gratitude for it, and to it.
 And it’s ALWAYS a good time to acknowledge something you love for having been there for you… and hope that, in return, you offer a shot at something at least a little bit like immortality.